Physics-50/Module-3/docs/superweak1.md

 If your laser has a push button rather than a power switch, you can position the binder clip in such a way as to keep the laser on while taking measurements (but remember to turn it off in between to conserve your batteries). **Turn off your laser when inserting new components into the beam path**; it is hard to make sure that stray reflections don't momentarily hit someone in the eye while inserting pieces of glass or metal into a beam path.

-Position the diffraction grating between the laser and screen.
+Label each of your diffraction gratings, so you know which one you used this week.
+For example, write "A", "B", "C", "D", "E" in marker on the cardboard part of the diffraction gratings to label them.
+Position diffraction grating "A" between the laser and screen, as shown in the experimental setup photo below.

 <img src="images/module3-configuration.JPG" alt="Experimental Set-up" width="300"/>

 You will use the tape measure to measure the spacing $$x$$ between interference maxima, as well as the distance $$L$$ of the diffraction grating from the screen.
 In planning your experiment you will want to think about how to do this as accurately as possible.
 What are the dominant sources of error?
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?

 In week one, we will attempt to answer these questions.

-For this module we expect you to set-up your own spreadsheet but if you start from the blank spreadsheet we've shared with you the sharing permissions will be set-up so that we can see your work [assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MjAyODE1ODE3OTY5/details){:target="_blank"}.
-Organizing your spreadsheet carefully will make your work easier.

-Think about which parameters correspond to $$x$$, $$L$$, and $$d$$ in your experimental set-up, as compared to the theory above.
-(You will find it helpful to notice that the number of slits per mm is written on the front of the diffraction grating). <strong>Make sure you are using one of the diffraction gratings with 500 lines/mm. </strong> Label each of your diffraction gratings, so you know which one you used this week.
-For example, write "A" or "B" in marker on the cardboard part of the diffraction gratings to label them.

 ## Exploratory Measurements